Sage the Gemini

-Dominic Wynn Woods (born June 20, 1992), better known by his stage name Sage the Gemini (/seɪdʒ/), is an American rapper and record producer from Fairfield, California.
-He is perhaps best known for his 2013 singles "Gas Pedal" (featuring Iamsu!), which peaked at number 29 on the Billboard Hot 100, and "Red Nose", as well his feature on Flo Rida's 2014 single "Going Down For Real (GDFR)".
-His debut studio album Remember Me was released through Republic Records in March 2014.
-He is a member of Bay Area hip hop collective The HBK Gang, and the only member of the group alongside singer Kehlani to be signed to a major label.
+Dominic Wynn Woods (born June 20, 1992), better known by his stage name Sage the Gemini (/seɪdʒ/), is an American rapper and record producer.
+He is a member of the Bay Area hip-hop collective HBK Gang, and is the only member of the group alongside Kehlani and LoveRance to have signed to a major label.

+Woods is best known for his 2013 singles "Gas Pedal" (featuring Iamsu!) and "Red Nose," which peaked at numbers 29 and 59 on the Billboard Hot 100, respectively.
+Both songs preceded his debut studio album Remember Me (2014), which was released by Republic Records and saw moderate critical and commercial reception.
+That same year, his guest appearance alongside Lookas on Flo Rida's 2014 single, "Going Down For Real (GDFR)" peaked at number eight on the chart and received quadruple platinum certification by the Recording Industry Association of America (RIAA).

 Life and career

 1992–2012: Early life and career beginnings

-Sage the Gemini was born on June 20, 1992, in San Francisco, California.
-His family moved to Fairfield, California, when he was 6–7 years old.
-He started recording at the age of eleven with his brother after he bought a microphone from Gordon's Music and Sound shop in Fairfield, California.
+Dominic Wynn Woods was born on June 20, 1992, in San Francisco, California.
+His family moved to Fairfield when he was 6–7 years old.
+He started recording at the age of eleven with his brother after he bought a microphone from Gordon's Music and Sound shop in Fairfield.
 The first track he recorded, at 14, was titled "Made In China".
 Woods took the name Sage the Gemini due to the color of his eyes and his zodiac sign.

 In 2008, Sage released his first single, "You Should Know" on MySpace.
 It became a viral hit, generating over three million views worldwide.
 He then joined Black Money Music Group.
 Being close friends with rapper Iamsu!, he also joined The HBK Gang, or the Heartbreak Gang.